macleee/Monitoring_CSGOserver_Sentinel/README.md

-# Monitoring_CSGOserver_Sentinel
+# Monitoring CSGOserver with Microsoft Sentinel
 This project is part of Sentinel Hackathon 2022.
-The aim of the project was to monitor CSGO server with Sentinel to detect possible hackers on the server.
+The aim of the project was to monitor CSGO server with Microsoft Sentinel to detect possible hackers on the server.

 ## Inspiration
 We both like playing Counter-Strike: Global Offensive (CS:GO), which lead us to the question: Would it be possible to use Microsoft Sentinel to monitor CS:GO server logs?